Procedural Knowledge Learning¶

 command’s help entry.

 All of the previously discussed steps occurred during problem-solving in the substate as rules matched and operators were selected.
-It is worth noting that the analysis performed prior to the learning episode is persistent and can be shared across learning episodes.
-In other words, EBC can repeatedly re-use that analysis if it learns multiple chunks in the same substate.
+It is worth noting that the analysis performed prior to the learning episode (such as identity propagation) is persistent and can be shared across learning episodes.
+In other words, EBBS can repeatedly re-use that analysis if it learns multiple chunks in the same substate.

 Every time a rule fires in a substate, Soar checks to see if any of the working memory elements created by the rule qualify as results.
 This is when the actual learning episode begins.